circleci/circleci-docs/jekyll/_cci2/contexts.md

 order: 41
 ---

+Contexts provide a mechanism for securing and sharing environment variables across projects.
+The environment variables are defined as name/value pairs and are injected at runtime.
 This document describes creating and using contexts in CircleCI in the following sections:

 * TOC
 {:toc}

-Contexts provide a mechanism for securing and sharing environment variables across projects.
-The environment variables are defined as name/value pairs and are injected at runtime.

 ## Overview
 {:.no_toc}

-Contexts are created on the Organization Settings page of the CircleCI application.
+Create and manage contexts on the Organization Settings page of the CircleCI application.
 You must be an organization member to view, create, or edit contexts.
-After a context is set in the application it may be configured in the workflows section of the [`config.yml`]({{ site.baseurl }}/2.0/configuration-reference/#context) file for a project.
+After a context has been created, you can use the `context` key in the workflows section of a project [`config.yml`]({{ site.baseurl }}/2.0/configuration-reference/#context) file, to give any job(s) access to the environment variables associated with the context, as shown in the image below.

 ![Contexts Overview]({{ site.baseurl }}/assets/img/docs/contexts_overview.png)

-To use environment variables set on the Contexts page, the person running the workflow must be a member of the organization for which the context is set and the rule must allow access to all projects in the org.
+To use environment variables set on the Contexts page, the person running the workflow must be a member of the organization for which the context is set.

 Context names must be unique for each GitHub or Bitbucket organization. **Note:** Contexts created with the initial default name of `org-global` will continue to work.

-### Context Naming for CircleCI Installed on Your Servers
+### Context Naming for CircleCI Server
 {:.no_toc}

 For any GitHub Enterprise (GHE) installation that includes multiple organizations, the context names across those organizations must be unique.
 For example, if your GHE is named Kiwi and includes two organizations, you cannot add a context called `deploy` to both organizations.
 That is, the `deploy` context name cannot be duplicated in two orgs that exist in the same GHE installation for the Kiwi account.
 Duplicate contexts within an account will fail with an error.